Here’s what you’ll get with coaching

 Is coaching confidential? — Yes, the coaching is confidential.
 I will not share that you’re my client or the content of coaching sessions with outside parties without your permission.
 There are a few exceptions to confidentiality, primarily in cases of legal requirement or imminent harm, which you can read more details about here.

 Do I need to prepare for our first call? — It can help if you have already thought about possible areas to discuss before the intake call.
-Unless we specifically discuss otherwise, there is nothing you need to prepare between the intake call and the first session.
+You will have action points to do between each of our subsequent calls.

 How long does coaching last? — I start with a minimum of four sessions, because I’ve found it usually takes a few weeks to experiment and build habits enough to see significant change.
-After those four sessions, we can schedule subsequent sessions if they would be helpful.
-Frequently, clients find it most useful to work with me for between four and twelve sessions, although some clients find coaching helpful over longer periods.
+Clients frequently find it most useful to continue coaching for eight to twelve sessions.
+I generally wrap up sessions when your specific problems have been addressed, although some clients find coaching helpful over longer periods.

 What is the cancellation policy? — If you can't make a scheduled appointment, please let me know 24-hours in advance so we can reschedule.
 Missed appointments, rescheduled appointments, or cancellations without 24-hours’ notice may be charged the full cost of the session.